leogus/imersao-azureexpert-t04/README.md

 1. Verify that the output of the command includes the private IP address of **WGVM1**.

-## Exercise 2.1 - Deploy Virtual Networks and Application for Spoke (30 minutes)
+## Lab 4 - Deploy Virtual Network Spoke for Application (15 minutes)

 1. In the Azure portal, search for and select **Virtual networks**, and, on the **Virtual networks** blade, click **+ Add**.